Items to declare

 Included on this page:

-Biosecurity New Zealand has launched a new biosecurity inflight video to remind international visitors about the importance of protecting Aotearoa from unwanted pests and diseases.
+Watch our inflight biosecurity video.
+It reminds all international visitors about the importance of protecting Aotearoa from unwanted pests and diseases.

 Welcome to Aotearoa.